Dependencies matter. Every dependency you add to your project is an invitation to break your project.

 Scott Chamberlain published a very nice blog post on limiting dependencies in R package development.
 Be sure to read the references as well.

-Dirk Eddelbuettel took a great short introduction into getting started in in R by Saghir Bashir and modified it to create a tinyverse edition that has a careful focus on dependency use.
+Dirk Eddelbuettel took a great short introduction into getting started in R by Saghir Bashir and modified it to create a tinyverse edition that has a careful focus on dependency use.